The Best Outdoor Dining Patios in Asheville

 On a warm evening in downtown Asheville, diners are seated at sidewalk tables, tucked into courtyards and gathered around fire pits, enjoying the mild mountain climate with a side of world class cuisine.

 Here's a brief guide to some of the area's hottest patios, courtesy of our Facebook fans and others:

 There are several relative newcomers on the patio scene, including rooftops, decks and riverside retreats.
-Among the newest is the new Foundation building area of the River Arts District.
+Among those is the Foundation building area of the River Arts District.
 Wildly popular 12 Bones Barbecue has a large patio area that is decorated with bright and vibrant street art and murals done by local artists.
 The Wedge brewery, which shares the building with 12 Bones, has its own patio area.

 Stop by the visiting food truck on your way to Highland Brewing Company's rooftop bar, which features cornhole and a clear view of Cold Mountain, or pedal your way over to the deck at New Belgium Brewing's Liquid Center tasting room, which overlooks the French Broad River.
-Also new on the river, enjoy a cold beer at French Broad Outfitters' Riverside Bar, which Blue Ridge Outdoors magazine has named the "Greatest New Bar in Asheville."
+Also relatively new on the river, enjoy a cold beer at French Broad Outfitters' Riverside Bar, which Blue Ridge Outdoors magazine named the "Greatest New Bar in Asheville."
 Order up some tacos and sliders to accompany the live music and summer sun at Salvage Station.

 According to our fans, Wicked Weed Brewing has two of the best patios around.
 The space in front of the brewery and restaurant features a large fire pit and several high-top tables that are great for groups.
 The downstairs space in the back of the building offers picnic tables, complimentary pretzels and cornhole sets for casual hang-outs.